 BBQ SAUCE

-- Country Bob’s All Purpose Sauce – this versatile sauce serves as the perfect base for your homemade sauce with tangy, sweet, salty, and savory flavors.
+- Country Bob’s All Purpose Sauce—This versatile sauce serves as the perfect base for your homemade sauce, with tangy, sweet, salty, and savory flavors.

-Directions for Meatballs Made with Stove Top Stuffing
+Instructions for Meatballs Made with Stove Top Stuffing

-- In a large bowl place the ground sirloin and the chopped onion.
+- In a large bowl, place the ground sirloin and the chopped onion.
 Add the package of Stove Top Stuffing (both the cubed bread and the seasoning package).

 Using a boxed stuffing mix instead of bread crumbs infuses your meatballs with a unique holiday twist.